Minimum down payment calculator

 How this calculator works

-Calculate the minimum down payment based on purchase price and property type.
+Calculate the minimum down payment required under Canadian mortgage rules based on purchase price, property type, and occupancy status.

-Use it alongside insurer premiums to understand total cash requirements.
+Use it alongside the insurer premium calculator to understand total cash requirement and whether reaching 20% is worth the effort.

 Inputs you will need